 When creating your Project, you now have the option of selecting the New or Classic BidTable types.

-Please note that we recommend using the New BidTables feature with BidTables of 20 line items or less.
-Choosing the New Submission type will not affect how Project Owners create BidTables or how Evaluators complete Evaluations.
+It is recommended that the New BidTables feature is used for BidTables with 20 line items or less.
+Choosing the New Submission type will not affect how Project Owners create BidTables or how Evaluators complete evaluations.

-NOTE: Once you have selected a Submission Type, you cannot edit or change the Submission Type once a Submission has been started by a Vendor.
+NOTE: Once you have selected a Submission Type, you cannot edit or change the Submission Type if there are Work-In-Progress or completed submissions.

 Importing BidTable Data

 Now that we've set up our columns as required based on our data, we're ready to Bulk Import our data from our spreadsheet into our Bonfire BidTable.